skarev/mapbox-marionette-module/README.md

 ##How to use

-Here is the simple html page whcih might be set up with the Mapbox.js
+Here is the simple html page which might be set up with the Mapbox.js
 ```html
 <html>
 <head>